madmann91/minbool/README.md

 This project is a boolean expression simplifier in C++.
 It uses the Quine–McCluskey algorithm to compute the set of prime implicants, and then runs Petrick's method to find the minimum sum of products solution.

 This project does not depend on any other library, except of course the standard C++ library.
+It is distributed under the MIT license.

 ## Building and Running